Spawn (1997 film): Theatrical

 The original cut of Spawn earned an R rating from the Motion Picture Association of America resulting in the producers toning down the violence in the film to get a PG-13 rating.

 Home media

-The film was released on VHS on May 5, 1998 in a PG-13 version and an R-rated Director's Cut version.
-The Director's Cut version included 45 minutes of additional footage, a "Making of Spawn" featurette, and an interview with Todd MacFarlane.
+The film was released on VHS on May 5, 1998 in a PG-13 version and an R-rated Director's Cut version, a "Making of Spawn" featurette, and an interview with Todd MacFarlane.
 The Director's Cut version was released on DVD on January 9, 1998 and on Blu-ray on July 10, 2012.

 Reception

 Box office

 Spawn was released on August 1, 1997.
 It grossed $19,738,749 that opening weekend, ranking it second behind Air Force One.
 For its second weekend, the film dropped to number three in the box office, reflecting a decreased earnings of 54.7% and a gross of $8,949,953.
 The film grossed $54.9 million in the United States and Canada and $32.9 million internationally, grossing $87.9 million worldwide against a production budget between $40–45 million.